How to make concrete pumpkins

 Cooler temps are in the air, and it’s time to pull your fall decor out and get Halloween projects going.
 Concrete pumpkins are a cool idea and are a super easy fall project that will stand the test of time, and assure that your pumpkins don’t get kicked over on Halloween!
-Plus they will last until next fall, and many more fall seasons to come.
+Let me show you how to make concrete pumpkins.

 This DIY concrete pumpkin idea is super cute, and is a great project for front porch decor that won’t mildew, go missing or end up smashed!
 They are a fun project to make with kids, but definitely need to be supervised.